ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The definition of Nested-Token references the CDDL defined in this section.
 When new token formats are defined, the means for identification in a nested token MUST also be defined.

-The top-level CDDL type for CBOR-encoded EATs is EAT-CBOR-Token and for JSON is EAT-JSON-Token (while CDDL and CDDL tools provide enough support for shared definitions of most items in this document, they don't provide enough support for this sharing at the top level).
+The top-level CDDL type for CBOR-encoded EATs is EAT-CBOR-Token and for JSON is EAT-JSON-Token (while CDDL and CDDL tools provide enough support for shared definitions of most items in this document, they do not provide enough support for this sharing at the top level).

 ~~~~CDDL
 {::include cddl/eat-cbor.cddl}